 The fuel injector is the last stop for fuel in your engine before it goes inside to the combustion chamber.
 It is basically an electrically operated gate that opens just long enough to meter the perfect amount of fuel to run the engine.

-Carburetors, were the usual method of fuel delivery for most vehicles up until the late 1980s.
+Carburetors were the usual method of fuel delivery for most vehicles up until the late 1980s.
 Most carburetors were manual non-electric devices that are used for mixing vaporized fuel with air to produce a combustible or explosive mixture for internal combustion engines.
 Carburetors have been mostly supplanted by electronic fuel injection.

-The Intake valve opens to allow the air/fuel mixture to be drawn into the combustion chamber.
+The intake valve opens to allow the air/fuel mixture to be drawn into the combustion chamber.
 Deposits on the intake valves can restrict or change the flow of the air/fuel mixture into the combustion chamber.
 Fuel can stick to deposits on the intake valve and not enter the combustion chamber when needed.
 The right fuel system service can help reverse these effects and restore lost performance.

-The Combustion Chamber is where burning of the air/fuel mixture happens.
+The combustion chamber is where the burning of the air/fuel mixture happens.
 Deposits in the combustion chamber can affect heat transfer and air/fuel compression.
 Excess heat can cause premature ignition and knocking.
 Some vehicles contain knock sensors that are used to determine engine knock or pre- or post-detonation.
 With these sensors, the computer will detune the engine to eliminate this symptom, which has an adverse effect on performance.
 Fuel system deposits will cause knocking, which is why it is so important to keep your fuel system clean.

-Dirt and carbon deposits build up in your car’s fuel system.
-That’s normal, everyday wear and tear.
-If you are experiencing any of the following signs you might have excessive buildup in your fuel injection system:
+Dirt and carbon deposits build up in your car's fuel system.
+That's normal, everyday wear and tear.
+If you are experiencing any of the following signs, you might have excessive buildup in your fuel injection system:

-A fuel injection service removes the unwanted buildup by cleaning your injectors, intake valves and combustion chambers.
-The result: increased fuel mileage, a smooth-idling engine and improved performance.
+A fuel injection service removes the unwanted buildup by cleaning your injectors, intake valves, and combustion chambers.
+The result – increased fuel mileage, a smooth-idling engine, and improved performance.